Updated WWE Stomping Grounds Card | 411MANIA

 Updated WWE Stomping Grounds Card

-– WWE has an updated card for WWE Stomping Grounds following Monday night’s episode of Raw.
+– WWE has an updated card for WWE Stomping Grounds following Tuesday night’s episode of Smackdown.
 You can see the updated lineup below for the show, which takes place on June 23rd in Tacoma, Washington and airs live on WWE Network.

 * WWE Universal Championship Match: Seth Rollins vs. Baron Corbin (Special Referee TBA)